Other Functions

 C3

-This formula is sorting the records based on the FieldA parameter values and returning the FieldB parameter value ("C3") associated with the lowest value record of FieldA ("2").
+This formula is sorting the records in alphanumerical ascending order based on the FieldA parameter values and returning the FieldB parameter value ("C3") associated with the lowest value record of FieldA ("2").

 TREND